York13Pud/python-machine-learning/notes.md

 ### 1. Problem Definition: What problem are you looking to solve?

 Is machine learning the right approach?
 If not, don't use it.

+If ML is the right thing, you then need to decide which type of learning (supervised, unsupervised, transfer or reinforcement) you should use based on the problem you are needing to solve.

 ### 2. Data